 For the moment, the material in our dictionary includes the phrasemes of 100 basic nouns starting with one of the first three letters of the Genoese alphabet: A, B, and C (including also Æ and Ç as mere variations of the letters A and C).
 These 100 words were selected based on their frequency in speech – being common in everyday usage – and the number of collocations and idioms that they appear in.

-GEPHRAS is the first lexicographic project to scientifically collect the collocations and idioms of a local Romance variety of Italy (Genoese) and their equivalents in the common official language (Italian).
+GEPHRAS and GEPHRAS2 are the first lexicographic projects to scientifically collect the collocations and idioms of a local Romance variety of Italy (Genoese) and their equivalents in the common official language (Italian).
 Based on this, our work can be considered as a pioneering (although perfectible) model for further studies in the field.
 Secondly, we intend to create a dictionary capable of making up for one of the major limitations of historic and modern Genoese dictionaries (at least to a limited extent): i.e. their inability to represent the local language according to its actual usage.
 Furthermore, as is explained in more detail below, our project was born in the hopes of contributing to the preservation of Genoese, which we cherish as a fundamental part of the Ligurian identity and culture.

-As stated above, our project regards two particular kinds of phrasemes: collocations and idioms.
+As stated above, our project regards phraseology and in particular, within others, two particular kinds of phrasemes: collocations and idioms.
 However, the first category sometimes also includes arguable word combinations with a lower degree of lexical restriction, such as ægua freida ‘cold water’ or spussâ d’aggio ‘to stink of garlic’.
 This choice was made both due to the didactic purposes pursued by our project as well as our intention to contribute to the preservation of the language.
 Consequently, we think it is important to offer our potential users a slightly more extensive range of combinations than just the more restricted ones.